wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

         return jsonify(data)
 ~~~

 There is an API endpoint **/getflag** and it uses http method "PEWPEW" (seriously who thought of the name!!!!).
-So I head out and using the network tab in developer
-tools use the method PEWPEW to get flag:
+So I head out and using the network tab in developer tools change the method to PEWPEW to get the flag:

 ![image](https://user-images.githubusercontent.com/96860148/156931220-15bcb7e2-9eb3-41dc-ac58-580c9eaf0ab9.png)

 ### Chall 5: Route 150-points
 ![image](https://user-images.githubusercontent.com/96860148/156931388-138a376a-afaa-4fbd-87de-ef38d92e89b9.png)

 Clicking around to get a feel of how the site behaves, clicking on download button prompts you to download a file..